walig-here/cash-tracker/server/README.md

     ./run-container.sh
     ```

-2. In container's `/home/workspace` dir create a `.env` file where you define server's IP address stored in `SERVER_IP` env variable.
-You must also define there the `CLIENT_SERVER_ADDRESS` env variable that contains an address (IP:PORT) of the client's dev server.
+2. In container's `/home/workspace` dir create a `setenv.sh` file where you define server's IP address stored in `SERVER_IP` env variable.
+You must also define there the `CLIENT_SERVER_URL` env variable that contains an URL of the client's dev server.
 Example:

     ```bash
-    SERVER_IP=192.168.34.1
+    export SERVER_IP="192.168.34.1"
-    CLIENT_SERVER_IP=192.168.34.5
+    export CLIENT_SERVER_URL="https://192.168.34.5:5173"
     ```

 3. Source the created `.env` file to export you defined `SERVER_IP`.